Mirch/rust-aws-lambda-tutorial/README.md

 This repository provides examples on how to run Rust on AWS Lambda.

 ## Series explaining the process
-1. [Serverless CRUD operations with Rust on AWS: Part 1](https://mirceaoprea.medium.com/serverless-crud-operation-with-rust-on-aws-part-1-578146d52946) - how to deploy a basic Rust function to AWS Lambda.
+1. [CRUD operations with Rust on AWS Lambda: Part 1](https://mirceaoprea.medium.com/serverless-crud-operation-with-rust-on-aws-part-1-578146d52946) - how to deploy a basic Rust function to AWS Lambda.

 ### Incoming:
-2. Serverless CRUD operations with Rust on AWS: Part 2 - how to deploy multiple functions with Terraform
+2. CRUD operations with Rust on AWS Lambda: Part 2 - how to deploy multiple functions with Terraform
-3. Serverless CRUD operations with Rust on AWS: Part 3 - how to interact with other services from Rust
+3. CRUD operations with Rust on AWS Lambda: Part 3 - how to interact with other services from Rust

 ## Repository structure